ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 ## Closing thoughts

 There are a lot of cool tricks implemented to improve performance of `std::unordered_map` implementation in libstdc++.
-This tricks help, but the main issue of `std::unordered_map` (not only libstdc++ implementation, but all standard compatible ones) is cache unfriendliness.
-Almost every operation of the container is practically a text book example of [pointer chasing][32], so for real words use cases performance would be no so great as it can be in ideal case.
-The main problem is standard compatible implementation requires reference and iterator stability and this requirement forces hash table to be implemented using [chaining][33].
-I hope, we'll find solution for this in the future and bring faster hash tables in the C++ standard library, but we are not here yet.
+These tricks help, but the main issue of `std::unordered_map` (not only libstdc++ implementation, but all standard compatible ones) is cache unfriendliness.
+Almost every operation of the container is practically a textbook example of [pointer chasing][32], so for real word use cases performance would be not so great as it can be in «ideal» cases.
+The main problem is standard compatible implementation requires reference and iterator stability and this requirement forces hash tables to be implemented using [chaining][33].
+I hope we'll find a solution for this in the future and bring faster hash tables in the C++ standard library, but we are not here yet.

-In any case, libstdc++ implementation of `std::unordered_map` is really awesome, I really enjoyed reading the code and learnt a lot, I hope you are too.
+In any case, libstdc++ implementation of `std::unordered_map` is really awesome.
+I really enjoyed reading the code and learnt a lot, I hope you are too.

 [1]: https://github.com/gcc-mirror/gcc/blob/b9b7981f3d6919518372daf4c7e8c40dfc58f49d/libstdc%2B%2B-v3/include/bits/hashtable.h#L177-L1153